AnyDSL/rodent/README.md

 You may want to change the initial camera parameters using the command line options `--eye`, `--dir` and `--up`.
 Run `bin/rodent --help` to get a full list of options.

-Use the following commands to test the traversal code with the provided test scene:
+When ImageMagick is found by Cmake, use the following commands to test the traversal code with the provided test scene:

+    make test

+This will only test the primary ray distribution with the packet, single, and hybrid variants.
+To test all possible combinations, or if you do not have ImageMagick installed, use the benchmarking tool directly:

     bin/bench_traversal -bvh ../testing/sponza.bvh -ray ../testing/sponza-primary.rays --bench 50 --warmup 10 --tmax 5000 -o output-hybrid-primary.fbuf
     bin/bench_traversal -bvh ../testing/sponza.bvh -ray ../testing/sponza-primary.rays --bench 50 --warmup 10 --tmax 5000 -s -o output-single-primary.fbuf